Trade,Export and Investment Financial Assistance (Incentives)

 Training of personnel, to improve labour productivity and the skills profile of the labour force.

-R900 million in the case of any Greenfield project with a preferred status;
+R900 million in the case of any Greenfield project with preferred status or;

-R550 million in the case of any other Greenfield project;
+R550 million in the case of any other Greenfield project (qualifying status) or;

-R550 million in the case of any Brownfield project with a preferred status;
+R550 million in the case of any Brownfield project with preferred status or;

-R350 million in the case of any other Brownfield project;
+R350 million in the case of any other Brownfield project (qualifying status);

-An additional training allowance of R36 000 per employee may be deducted from taxable income; and
+An additional training allowance of R36 000 per full time employee may be deducted from taxable income; and

 A maximum total additional training allowance per project, amounting to R20 million, in the case of a qualifying project, and R30 million in the case of a preferred project.

-According to the point system, an Industrial Policy project will achieve 'qualifying status' if it achieves at least five (5) of the total 10 points, and a 'preferred status' if it achieves at least eight (8) of the total 10 points.
+According to the point system, an Industrial Policy project will achieve 'qualifying status' if it achieves at least 4 (four) of the total 8 points, and 'preferred status' if it achieves at least 7 (seven) of the total 8 points.